 28.12.12.
 FOOTPATH CLOSED.
 Steel mesh fence cordon.
 Tuam St view, steel propped McKenzie Willis, facade awaited restoration, High St, S red zone

-*High St to St Asaph St: Steel mesh fence cordoned.
-A High St ghost was burnt out near McKenzie Willis ruin.
+*High St to St Asaph St: Steel-mesh-fence-cordoned.
+A High St brick-ruin was burnt out near McKenzie Willis ruin.
 Arson?
-Electricity was off since the 22.02.11 Killer Quake.
-The ghost would be demolished for future High St development & restoration of old brick, quake damaged, Duncan's Bldgs.
+Electricity was off since the 22 February 2011 Quake.
+The burnt-ruin would be demolished for future High St development & restoration of old brick, damaged Duncan's Buildings.
 The area would become Salt District.

 28.12.12.
 Steel mesh fence cordon.
 High St view, burnt out bldg, near McKenzie Willis bldg.
 The burnt bldg would be demolished for future High St development.
 Duncan's Bldgs left would be restored, 2019

-*Madras St / Cashel St, SE view: St Pauls Trinity Pacific Presbyterian demolition site: 185 Empty Chair Memorial to 185 dead in the 22.02.11 Killer Quake.
-Beyond, Anglican Cardboard Cathedral roof arch.
+*Madras St / Cashel St, southeast view: St Pauls Trinity Pacific Presbyterian demolition-site: I saw the 185 Empty Chair Memorial to 185 dead in the 22 February 2011 Quake.
+Beyond, I saw the Anglican Cardboard Cathedral's roof arch.

 28.12.12.
 185 Empty Chairs Memorial to 185 dead, 22.02.11 quake, St Pauls Trinity Pacific Presbyterian demolition site, Madras St / Cashel St. Anglican Cardboard Cathedral arch beyond